 Pin it for later!

-Laura is a home cook who loves making new recipes and finding new favorite things to eat, whether at home or abroad.
-She also runs a popular travel blog and spends a lot of her time traveling for food.
+Laura is a home cook, with 25 years experience behind the stove, who spends an extraordinary amount of time in the kitchen cooking.
+She loves making new recipes and finding wonderful new things to eat, both at home or abroad.
+She spends a lot of time researching, crafting, and perfecting her recipes.